justin-p/anster/README.md

 ## Introduction

 `anster` is a infrastructure as code template that combines Ansible and Terraform.
 [Ansible variables](#setting-up-the-host_list) are used to create a `terraform.tfvars` file.
-Ansible then calls Terraform to create the infrastructure using some [experimental magic](https://www.terraform.io/docs/language/expressions/type-constraints.html#experimental-optional-object-type-attributes).
+Ansible then calls Terraform to create the infrastructure using a map with optional variables.
 The output given by Terraform is then parsed by Ansible to [dynamically build it's inventory](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/add_host_module.html) and used to configure the created infrastructure.

 `anster` can be used in a couple of ways:
 - You quickly need a VM 'in the cloud' with some barebones config.